A Guide To Pondicherry - Pastel Colours and Pastries

 These are all religious sights so please be respectful when visiting!

-Markets of Pondicherry - The Grand Bazaar Fish Market, Big Market, Mahatma Ghandi Road Market, Goubert Market and Pondy Bazaar
+Shop in the markets of Pondicherry - The Grand Bazaar Fish Market, Big Market, Mahatma Ghandi Road Market, Goubert Market and Pondy Bazaar

 Just after the sun has risen, the markets come alive with people and produce, with stalls selling everything from fruit to temple offerings, vegetables to children's toys.